NYU-Processor-Design/nyu-amba/docs/AHB.md

 ## Transfer Responses
-- A subordinate shows the status using the response signals `resp[1:0]` after he manager has started the transfer
+- A subordinate shows the status using the response signals `resp[1:0]` after the manager has started the transfer
   - Think of this as a real-time status monitor

 - Signals: